crcdng/nft-reading-list/reading.md

 Warburton, N. (2003) The Art Question.
 London; New York: Routledge.

 Wilcox, J. (1953) ‘The Beginnings of l’Art Pour l’Art’, The Journal of Aesthetics and Art Criticism, 11(4), p.
 360. doi:10.2307/426457.

+Wong, A.L.
+(2019) ‘Speculation and Acceleration: Financialization, Art & The Blockchain’, in.
+International Symposium on Computational Media Art (ISCMA) 2019, Hong Kong, p.
+2.

 ### Art and NFTs - Ethical and Legal issues